oslabs-beta/Opal/README.md

 In either case, the service principal is used only to <em>read</em>, and never to write, any data to your Azure account.

 ## More Information

 Opal accesses function metrics using Azure SDK's DefaultAzureCredential and Azure REST APIs.
 This DefaultAzureCredential supports [multuple authentication methods,](https://docs.microsoft.com/en-us/dotnet/api/azure.identity.defaultazurecredential?view=azure-dotnet).

 Opal does not interfere with the user's Azure deployment, does not write data to the user's Azure account, and does not store the data it reads from the user's Azure account.

-However, queries made through Opal utilize Azure SDKs and REST APIs, and may be subject to size or billing limitations imposed by the user's account.
+Queries made through Opal utilize Azure SDKs and REST APIs, and may be subject to size or billing limitations imposed by the user's account.
 For more information, please refer to [Azure's Cost Management and Billing documentation](https://docs.microsoft.com/en-us/azure/cost-management-billing/) for the rules that may govern your subscription.

 ## Built With